-The Inkey List offers high-quality skincare products at affordable prices but is The Inkey List cruelty-free and vegan?
+The Inkey List offers high-quality skincare products at an affordable price but is The Inkey List cruelty-free and vegan?
 I’ve got the answers here!

 Is The Inkey List Cruelty-Free?